stixxnicky-lpa/loveparentingandautism/_posts/2025-06-06-nt-parent-truths-nobody-talks-about.md

 title: "The NT Parent Truths Nobody Talks About"
 date: 2025-06-06
 category: NT Parent Truths
+description: "The honest truth about being a neurotypical parent in a neurodiverse family — the loneliness, the guilt, and what nobody else is saying."
 emoji: 💙
 read_time: 7 min read
 excerpt: "Lonely.
 Guilty.
 Exhausted.
 And somehow still the one holding it all together.
 If you're the neurotypical parent in a neurodiverse family, this one's for you."